 For example, you must withhold income taxes, withhold and pay Social Security and Medicare taxes, and pay unemployment tax on wages paid to an employee.
 You don’t usually have to withhold or pay taxes on payments to an independent contractor.

-But you can’t decide whether to hire employees or contractors until you understand the difference between the two and why one might be better for your business — or for a specific role you want to fill — than the other.
-(In fact, it’s pretty critical that you know the difference since misclassification of employees can result in some financial penalties.)
+But during the hiring process, you can’t decide whether to hire employees or contractors until you understand the difference between the two and why one might be better for your business — or for a specific role you want to fill — than the other.

 Learn how to formalize and grow your business.
 Check out the Employer Launchpad.